FreeElephants/TSxUnit/README.md

 3. test methods must be starting with "test" prefix, for example `public testCalculateValue(){}`

 ### Workflow

+See more info in [project wiki on github](https://github.com/FreeElephants/TSxUnit/wiki).

 #### AbstractUnitTestCase
 Base test class has basic assertions and can be useful for unit-testing environment independent (or Node.js code).
 You can use mockBuilder for prepare Fake objects, based on abstract or normal TypeScript classes and JavaScript Objects.